Start Page Widgets

 Alternatively, open Quick Settings from the top right corner of the Start Page.

-2. Untick the box for Enable Dashboard.
+2. Untick the box for Enable Widgets.

 Was this helpful?